There are simple and straightforward steps available to register an emotional support animal. Let’s show you how to do that.

 Get an ESA letter from your therapist

 To be a true emotional pet owner, you need to get an ESA letter from your therapist after you have checked your qualifications to own one.
 Many websites, as well as some people, claim to sell official Em Emotional Support Dog certificates or offer legitimate Emotional Support Animal registrations.
 Despite the mistake, the Emotions Support Animal Certification when you register online with ESA is just a piece of paper that doesn’t really do you any good.
-Remember, all you need are your ESA letters and your LMHP, so No dog licence or other certificate is required
+Remember, all you need are your ESA letters and your LMHP, so No dog license or other certificate is required